jadonoo/secure-mutillidae/README.md

 6. It has admin level account and user level accounts in database with 500 accounts in total.
 7. There is a reset DB button to reset database conneciton if any issues.
 8. There is a list of vulnerabilities under different tabs in the left pane.
+9. It automatically detects if the MySQL database is available.
+10. Application can be restored to default state by clicking setup button.
+11. Testers can switch between secure and vulnerable modes.
+12. It allows SSL to be enforced to practice HTTPS related vulnerabilities.
+13. It can be installed on Linux and Windows using XAMMP, making it convenient for those who do not want to setup web server.

 # Security Improvements
 1. Implemented **HTML Output Encoding** in add-to-your-blog.php file to fix CSRF + Stored XSS vulnerability in http://localhost/mutillidae/index.php?page=add-to-your-blog.php